suehiro93/MILIMS_NECO/README.md

 ***NOTE: If you don't use "CPLEX" optimizer with "Rcplex", please set `"RCPLEX <- FALSE"` in "setup.R"***
 `source("setup.R")`

-*Run demos:
+* Run demos:
 Shapelet-Learning tasks for time-series classification:
 `source("./demo_ts.R")`
 MIL tasks:
 `source("./demo_ts.R")`

-Here is the simple commands for time-series classification.
+Below is the simple commands for time-series classification.
 For MIL tasks, see aldo demo_mi.R

 * Read datasets:
-italy_train_orign <- read_ts("./data4demo/ItalyPowerDemand/ItalyPowerDemand_TRAIN")
+`italy_train_orign <- read_ts("./data4demo/ItalyPowerDemand/ItalyPowerDemand_TRAIN")`
-italy_test_orign <- read_ts("./data4demo/ItalyPowerDemand/ItalyPowerDemand_TEST")
+`italy_test_orign <- read_ts("./data4demo/ItalyPowerDemand/ItalyPowerDemand_TEST")`

 * Set parameters:
-param.list <- set_MILIMS_parameter() # use default parameters
+`param.list <- set_MILIMS_parameter() # use default parameters`

 * Set shapelet lengths:
-shapelet_lengths <- round(c(0.3, 0.4)*ncol(italy_train_orign$x))
+`shapelet_lengths <- round(c(0.3, 0.4)*ncol(italy_train_orign$x))`

-* Run MILIMS for time-series classification and the shapelet-based classification model model <- MILIMS4TS_script(italy_train_orign$x, italy_train_orign$y, shapelet_lengths, param.list)
+* Run MILIMS for time-series classification and the shapelet-based classification model
+`model <- MILIMS4TS_script(italy_train_orign$x, italy_train_orign$y, shapelet_lengths, param.list)`

-* Calculate classification accuracy for test set calc_accuracy4TS(italy_model,italy_test_orign$x,italy_test_orign$y)
+* Calculate classification accuracy for test set
+`calc_accuracy4TS(italy_model,italy_test_orign$x,italy_test_orign$y)`

 * Get predicted labels
-val <- evalFun_TS(model, italy_test_orign$x)
+`val <- evalFun_TS(model, italy_test_orign$x)`
-predicted_labels <- sign(val)
+`predicted_labels <- sign(val)`

 # Inputs of main functions:
 MILIMS requires:
 Training bags: list.
 Each bag (i.e., the element of the list) contains set of instances as a matrix (rownum: #sample, colnum: #dimension) The labels of the bags: vector (+1 or -1).
 Note: We are now implementing the code for multi-class classification.
 The current version is available for binary classification.
 The numbers of instances: vector of integers.
-Parameters: list.
+Parameters: list (details are later).

 MILIMS4TS_script requires:
 Time-series datasets: matrix (rownum: #samples, colnum: #time-series length).
 *If you want to use time-series datasets that contain various lengths of time-series, please pad the shorter time series with NA.*
 The labels of the time series.
 Parameters: list.
-Lengths of shapelets (hyper-parameter). seed (default=1): We can change initial seed of kmeans function.
+Lengths of shapelets (hyper-parameter).
+seed (default=1): We can change initial seed of kmeans function.
 SHAPELET (default=FALSE): If TRUE, the algorithms roughly solve the weak learning problem (see Appendix B.1 in the paper).
 This mode may be useful for the rough hyper-parameter search.

 # Outputs (learned model):
 The classification model is a convex combination of shapelet-based classifiers.
 The fomula is g(B) in the end of Section 4 in the paper.
 w: weights of shapelet-based classifiers
-b: bias term of the classification function alpha, Kx: \sum \alpha K(x,) (=u in the paper). large alpha implies the importance of x for classification.
+b: bias term of the classification function
+alpha, Kx: \sum \alpha K(x,) (=u in the paper). large alpha implies the importance of x for classification.
 kerneldot: kernel function.
 sigma: parameter of kernel.
 train_time: running time.
-ells (only for MILIMS4TS): shapelet lengths. ells_ids (only for MILIMS4TS): index of ells for each shapelet-based classifier.
+ells (only for MILIMS4TS): shapelet lengths.
+ells_ids (only for MILIMS4TS): index of ells for each shapelet-based classifier.

 # About hyper-parameters:
 We can set the hyperparameters as a list using "set_MILIMS_parameter".